 University of Oxford Mindfulness Research Centre

-The University of Oxford Mindfulness Centre works with partners around the world to prevent depression and enhance human potential through the therapeutic use of mindfulness.
+Our mission is to prevent depression and enhance human potential across the lifespan through the therapeutic use of mindfulness.